mahuntington/panpsychism/unit_03/w08d02/morning_exercise/GithubBranches.md

 - Always keep up to date with commits.

 ## EXERCISE
-- Make master branch have all the files
+- Make master branch have all the files by doing the following:
 - git checkout test-branch1
 - verify the files and commit
 - check back into master
 - git merge test-branch1
+- check your file - did it merge?
-- repeat the process of checking into branches and verifying the files and commits, then check into master and merge them.
+- repeat the process of checking into branches and verifying the files and commits for the rest of your branches, then check into master and merge them.
-​
-​
+- Note: when you are doing this in a development environment, your code would only be merged onto the master after your branch passed inspection by another developer and they merged your code (or if you approved the code from another developer and merged their code).
-You can also handle merges from the github remote account using pull requests but I dislike that process for various reasons...
+- You can also handle merges from the github remote account using pull requests.
+We will do this in the next exercise.
-​
-1. Local merging allows you to merge using sublime instead of the github website, in other words it's my own comfort level with subl linter, and various search commands that let me run throughout a codebase structure much faster `command` + `shift` + `f` in particular.
-​
-2. Local merging involves me directly running other branches on MY local environment allowing me to QA work directly.
-Code that is tested across other people's environments is definitely considered better code.
-Do not assume it worked on mine, it must be fine.
-Finding bugs early means less future branch merges will be corrupted.

 ### Merge Conflicts
-Merge conflicts don't occur as frequently when using git individually as opposed to when multiple branches exist with various time streams of commits.
+Merge conflicts don't occur as frequently when using git on your own as opposed to when multiple branches exist with various time streams of commits.
 ​
-- mkdir and cd into `conflicts`
+- insde your `branch_test` file, mkdir and cd into `conflicts`
-- touch scripts.js
+- touch `scripts.js`
+- Add the following code:
 ```
 console.log(1);
 console.log(2);
 console.log(3);
 ```
 - git add, commit
-- git checkout -b add-moar-numbers
+- git checkout -b adding-numbers
-- add console.log(4) abnd console.log(5)
+- add console.log(4) and console.log(5) to your `scripts.js` file
 - git add, commit
 - git checkout master
 - git checkout -b adding-names